omic/membrane/README.md

 ![Screeshot of Demo](static/membrane_demo.png)

-For stability this demo only accepts existing audio file on your device.
+*For stability this demo only accepts an existing audio file on your device.*
 <!-- ## TODO

 - [x] Jun registers for [OS](os.omic.ai).